Where is the Engineering

 for more details.
 The County Engineer shall determine improvements

 improvements for safety and health must be completed before

-- Short Plats—You may post a security for
+- Short Plats—You may request to post a security for

 the roadway in order to record the plat.
 The roadway must